labbish/Micrologic/README.md

 # Micrologic
-The project aims to create a shell intepreter to run Micrologic.
+The project aims to create a shell interpreter to run Micrologic.

 A bit hard to use because of there aren't any gui.